 This section describes best practices when using

-Grouping sets of related DML operations into transactions, by bracketing them with
+Group sets of related DML operations into transactions by bracketing them with

 COMMITstatements.
 While you don't want to commit too often, you also don't want to issue huge batches of